cohenoa-lab/cohenoa-lab.github.io/_pages/about.md

 News
 ====
-* Jan 2023: Our paper was accepted to Optic Letters
+* Jan 2023: Our paper was accepted to Optics Letters
 * Oct 2022: Our [paper](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-022-01121-y) was published in Genome Medicine
 * Sep 2022: Our [paper](https://www.nature.com/articles/s41598-022-20275-8) was published in Scientific Reports
 * Jun 2022: Noa gave a talk at the IADR conference